 Weekend Food for Kids Program

-Weekend Food for Kids is a partnership between Eden Prairie Schools, the Sheridan Story, and a number of generous community sponsors.
+Weekend Food for Kids is a partnership between Eden Prairie Schools, Every Meal (previously called The Sheridan Story), and a number of generous community sponsors.
 This program provides free food for children who don't have access to the nutrition they need over weekends during the school year.
 Food is provided discreetly to children whose parents opt into the program.
 Any family in need is welcome to participate.

 Contact your school's social worker to sign up or learn more.